pbatard/Mosby/README.md

 ## Usage

 1. Create a UEFI Shell bootable media.
-If you don't have such a media, you can *easily* create one on Windows through [Rufus](https://rufus.ie) by using the SELECT/DOWNLOAD split button and then choosing "UEFI Shell" in the download selection: https://raw.githubusercontent.com/wiki/pbatard/rufus/images/download.gif
+   If you don't have such a media, you can *easily*  create one on Windows through [Rufus](https://rufus.ie) by using the SELECT/DOWNLOAD split button and then choosing *UEFI Shell* in the download selection:
+   https://raw.githubusercontent.com/wiki/pbatard/rufus/images/download.gif

 2. Extract all the content from the latest Mosby download archive at the top level of the boot media you created in the previous step.
-Especially, make sure that `MosbyList.txt` exists along with the various `.efi` and `.nsh` files and that all the binaries referenced in `MosbyList.txt` can be found in their respective location.

 3. Boot the computer where you want to install the keys into the UEFI firmware settings and make sure that your platform is in *Setup Mode*.
 Please refer to your manufacturer's